-For 6 GHz devices not designed for outdoor use: Only use the device indoors.
+Applicable to 6 GHz devices only: Only use the device indoors.
 The operation of 6 GHz devices is prohibited on oil platforms, cars, trains, boats, and aircraft, except that operation of this device is permitted in large aircraft while flying above 10,000 feet.
 Operation of transmitters in the 5.925-7.125 GHz band is prohibited for control of or communications with unmanned aircraft systems.